 If conservative treatments do not have the desired effect, then you may be offered a medicinal alternative or surgery as a last resort.
 Surgery will not likely be considered unless other treatments have been tried for a length of time without success.

 Bladder retraining is a simple and effective method used for treating frequency and bladder problems.
-You will be asked to record your bladder habits on a chart and based on the pattern of that chart increase the length of time you empty your bladder by resisting feeling of urgency/frequency.
+You will be asked to record your bladder habits on a chart and based on the pattern of that chart increase the length of time you empty your bladder by resisting the feeling of urgency/frequency.

-Lifestyle, Fluids and Diet
+Lifestyle, Fluids And Diet

-A few small changes to you lifestyle could help to alleviate your bladder frequency symptoms.
+A few small changes to your lifestyle could help to alleviate your bladder frequency symptoms.
 It is important to make sure that you are drinking enough fluids to avoid bladder irritation and infection.
 It is advisable to limit your intake of fizzy drinks, caffeine and alcohol.

 For more advice on Lifestyle, Fluids and Diet click here.